PJanbakhshi/Pjanbakhshi.github.io/Education.md

 should work
 <p align="justify">
  My name is Inigo Montoya.
+I have the following qualities Lorem ipsum My name is Inigo Montoya.
+I have the following qualities Lorem ipsum My name is Inigo Montoya.
+I have the following qualities Lorem ipsum My name is Inigo Montoya.
+I have the following qualities Lorem ipsum My name is Inigo Montoya.
+I have the following qualities Lorem ipsum My name is Inigo Montoya.
+I have the following qualities Lorem ipsum My name is Inigo Montoya.
 I have the following qualities Lorem ipsum
 </p>
 :